coderefinery/documentation/guide.md

 ### Core aspects

+- Documentation has to be versionnable and branchable
-- Versionned and close to the code
+- Documentation should be tracked together with the source code
 - Sphinx is not only for Python
+- Read the Docs is not only for Github

 ### Sessions which can be skipped if time is tight

-List optional sessions here.
+- Do not insist on practicing Markdown or RST syntax

 ### Typical pitfalls